ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CWT, JWT and UCCS

 An EAT is either a CWT as defined in {{RFC8392}}, a UCCS as defined in {{UCCS.Draft}}, a JWT as defined in {{RFC7519}} or a Detatched EAT Bundle defined below (TODO: reference).
+All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on carry over to EAT.

-This specification extends those specifications with additional claims for attestation.
+This specification extends those specifications by defining additional claims for attestation.
+This specification also describes the notion of a "profile" that can narrow the definition of an EAT and fill in details for specific usage scenarios.
+This specification also adds some considerations for registration of future EAT-related claims.

 The identification of a protocol element as an EAT, whether CBOR or JSON format, follows the general conventions used by CWT, JWT and UCCS.
 Largely this depends on the protocol carrying the EAT.